gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

 -  `newWidthForAttributeColumn` sets the width of a row attribute column.
 -  `newWidthForAllMeasureColumns` sets the width of all measure columns.
 -  `newWidthForAllColumnsForMeasure` sets the width of all columns for a particular measure.
--  `newWidthForSelectedColumns` sets the width for one or more columns specified by the locators.
+-  `setNewWidthForSelectedColumns` sets the width for one or more columns specified by the locators.

 The factory functions are exported from the `@gooddata/sdk-ui-pivot` package.